tiaf3/sheep_classification/README.md

-# Sheep Breed Classification – DAAL 2025 Challenge
+# Sheep Breed Classification – DAL 2025 Challenge

 This project was developed for the **Eid Al-Adha 2025: Sheep Classification Challenge**, hosted on **Kaggle** by **DAL**.
 The goal is to classify sheep images into **7 distinct breeds** using a deep learning pipeline with **EfficientNetV2-S**.